Air2air/northworks/public/content/w-main.md

   - EPA Science Advisory Board
 ---

-Dr. North has served as a member and consultant to the Science Advisory Board of the US Environmental Protection Agency since 1978, and as a Presidentially appointed member of the US Nuclear Waste Technical Review Board (1989-1994).
+Dr. North has served as a member and consultant to the Science Advisory Board of the US Environmental Protection Agency beginning in 1978, and as a Presidentially appointed member of the US Nuclear Waste Technical Review Board (1989-1994).
 Dr. North is a co-author of many reports dealing with environmental risk for the [National Research Council](/projects-nrc) of the National Academy of Sciences, including <i>Risk Assessment in the Federal Government: Managing the Process</i> (1983), <i>Improving Risk Communication</i> (1989), <i>Science and Judgment in Risk Assessment</i> (1994), <i>Understanding Risk: Informing Decisions in a Democratic Society</i> (1996), and <i>Public Participation in Environmental Assessment and Decision Making</i> (2008).

 <Figure src="/images/wn-speaking-belgian-senate-4-18-06.jpg" alt="Dr. North speaking at Belgian Senate" width={342} height={512} caption="Figure 1.
 Dr. North speaking at the podium of the Belgian Senate.
 Behind him is Senate President Anne-Marie Lizin, presiding.
 Photo taken April 18, 2006 at a Conference of the Organization for Security and Cooperation in Europe (OSCE), which in that year had Belgian presidency." />